SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Performance and stability improvements (confirm)
  - Armoured maintenance III recovery made vanilla

+#### Germany
+ - Autarky requirements now can be met by Germany, subject or allied countries

 #### Soviets
  - 'PC of Mechanical Engineering' Cap 0% -> 2.5% and tooltip fixed
  - Added a decision to annex AI Mongolia